Join the orchestra!

 The Middle East Music Orchestra was funded by a Chancellor’s Seed Grant and provides opportunity for study, exploration, and performance of various genres of Middle Eastern music in its broadest sense, as well as collaboration with the community, scholars and students in the interdisciplinary Middle Eastern and Islamic Studies program.

-The orchestra members will perform on traditional instruments such as oud, ney, tambur, lute, percussion (bendir, riqq, darbukkah), santur, qanun, saz, baglama, rebab, as well as violin, clarinet, cello, viola, double bass, and other instruments tuned to modal scales.
-The repertoire will include instrumental and vocal pieces, often sung in a variety of languages reflecting the diversity of cultures in the region: Arabic, Turkish, Persian, Armenian, Greek, Kurdish, Assyrian, and Ladino.
-The orchestra will investigate the touching points and historical overlap with other musical traditions, including South Asian, Spanish, Portuguese, Central Asian, and Eastern European, and engage them in innovative cross-cultural performance and artistic explorations.
-Working with melody, rhythm, poetry, and structure of modal music the participants will perform the compositions and improvisations drawing attention to the distinct cultural elements as the starting point in a re-imagined environment of twenty first century’s global synthesis.
+The orchestra members perform on traditional instruments such as oud, ney, tanbur, lute, percussion (bendir, riqq, darbukkah), santur, qanun, saz, baglama, rebab, as well as violin, clarinet, cello, viola, double bass, and other instruments tuned to modal scales.
+The repertoire includes instrumental and vocal pieces, often sung in a variety of languages reflecting the diversity of cultures in the region: Arabic, Turkish, Persian, Armenian, Greek, Kurdish, Assyrian, and Ladino.
+The orchestra investigates the touching points and historical overlap with other musical traditions, including South Asian, Spanish, Portuguese, Central Asian, and Eastern European, and engages them in innovative cross-cultural performance and artistic explorations.
+Working with melody, rhythm, poetry, and structure of modal music, the participants perform the compositions and improvisations drawing attention to the distinct cultural elements as the starting point in a re-imagined environment of twenty first century’s global synthesis.

 The Middle East Music Orchestra promotes interaction with the greater Newark community through performances at Rutgers-Newark and citywide, as well as participation open to university and community members.